NehaaTomar/vscode-ai-chat-assistant/README.md

 ## 🧠 AI Chat Assistant – VS Code Extension

 A smart, React-powered chat assistant built right inside Visual Studio Code.
 It understands your code context, supports file mentions via `@filename`, previews images or videos, and can generate or manipulate code using natural language prompts.
-Powered by **OpenRouter** and **Hugging Face BLIP** APIs – or mock data for demo.
+Powered by **OpenRouter** and **Hugging Face BLIP** APIs.

 ---